-5 Disadvantages of Offshoring
+5 Cons of Offshoring

 Offshoring and outsourcing are two popular business models that have grown in recent times as businesses look to reduce costs, streamline processes, reach organizational goals and reap the benefits of specialization.
 Now while there are some benefits of offshoring and outsourcing, many organizations have learned that there are several disadvantages to offshoring.

 If you are considering offshoring for your business, it’s best to do your homework.